 "Bring your intended day-of undergarments to your bridal gown fitting so you can test them to see if they’re noticeable under your gown," Brickman advises.
 "You don't want to arrive at your wedding venue and have to scramble over a pair of ill-fitting or wrong-colored undies! "

 Some brides might feel more comfortable wearing no underwear at all, especially if they generally opt to go commando or skip the bra.
 This isn't an inappropriate option, but Brickman warns caution.
 "I personally would opt for at least a pair of thong underwear, even for the sheerest of wedding gowns, to ensure there are no 'wardrobe malfunctions' throughout the event," she says.
 "Remember, some fabrics become nearly see-through with flash photography!"
 That said, she notes it's completely up to the bride.

 It's also worth noting that some wedding gowns make it easy to skip a bra.
 "Many wedding gowns can have built-in bras, which is a great option for women who need extra support in the bust area," Brickman says.
-If your cup size is small enough, you may be able to get away without a bra, while brides with larger busts might feel more comfortable in a bra.
+If your cup size is small enough, you may be able to get away without a bra, while brides with larger busts might feel more comfortable wearing one.

 What to Wear Under a Revealing Gown

 For classic ballgowns and more simple A-line dresses, undergarments can be easy to decide on.
 In many cases, a regular old bra and a pair of seamless underwear will work.
 But for dresses that tend to be more revealing (think plunging necklines or backless looks), things can feel more tricky.